 - S16 Arlberg

-The sectional tolls (single trip or annual permit) can be paid for in cash or by card (credit, debit or fuel) directly at the toll gate.
-It’s also possible to buy a digital pass in advance, keeping in mind the 18-day waiting period for it to become valid.
+The sectional tolls (single trip or annual permit) can be paid for in cash or by card (credit, debit, or fuel) directly at the toll gate.
+It’s also possible to buy a digital pass.
 The benefit of a digital pass is that you can use the fast lane where the toll gate opens automatically when you drive through.

-Since most tourists won’t have use of an annual sectional toll pass, I’m only including the single trip rates.
+Since most tourists won’t have use of an annual sectional toll pass, I’m only including the single trip rates for 2021.

 |A13 Brenner Motorway|